iframe-resizer/docs/src/content/docs/gpl.md

 iframeResize({ license: "GPLv3" });
 ```

-For more infomation about version 3 of the GPL see: [https://www.gnu.org/licenses/quick-guide-gplv3.html](https://www.gnu.org/licenses/quick-guide-gplv3.html).
+For more information about version 3 of the GPL see: [https://www.gnu.org/licenses/quick-guide-gplv3.html](https://www.gnu.org/licenses/quick-guide-gplv3.html).

 ```
                      GNU GENERAL PUBLIC LICENSE